jshawl/peanut-butter-and-jelly/08-single-page-web-apps/oojs2_create_update_destroy/readme.md

 1. Add an `audio` element tied to the song's `previewUrl`.
 2. Stop / Remove any other auido players on the page.

+### Update URL w/ history.pushState

+### CRUD songs

 ## Summary

 That's it... we've written our first full(ish)-featured single page app.
 Time to go relax at the SPA! ;)

 ![Relaxing Spa](http://barcelonasalon-spa.com/wp-content/uploads/2012/12/spa5.jpg)

+## Sample Quiz Questions

+Overall - lesson looks great!
+Are there any external links we can reference here? maybe things to google / checkout?
+Just trying to think about keeping faster people interested during code-along times.